2catycm/SUSTech-CS303_311-Artificial-Intelligence-Project/doc/P_Project1/P_Project1.md

 #### Agent Algorithm G

-G is a function that maps percept histories to an action.
+G is **a function that maps percept histories to an action**.
 We will implement this function by search model.
 $$
 A = P^t\rightarrow I \\
 G:A\\
 P = S\times \{1, -1\}
 $$

+Notice that **agents are assumed to be deterministic rather than random in our formulation** for simplicity.
+However, the existence of random agents is a threat to Performance Model 1, thus lead to the development of Performance Model 2.
+Details would be shown in the 3.3.2 and Theorem 2 of 2.2.2 .

 #### Performance P